hal/hal.github.io/content/development/build-run.md

 # Development Mode

-The GWT development mode starts a local Jetty server.
-As a one time prerequisite you need to add the URL of the local Jetty server as an allowed origin to your WildFly / JBoss EAP configuration:
+GWT comes with a so-called development mode.
+In this mode a local server is started and HAL is served from http://localhost:8888.
+As a one time prerequisite you need to add the URL of the local server as an allowed origin to your WildFly / JBoss EAP configuration:

 ```shell
 /core-service=management/management-interface=http-interface:list-add(name=allowed-origins,value=http://localhost:8888)